I wish I had a boyfriend.

 My eyebrows furrowed together in confusion, my eyes glued to my book.
 "Umm..."

-I sighed loudly as I began to dig inside my bag for a highlighter.
+I sighed loudly as I began to dig inside my bag.
 I should have known.
 This kept happening to me.
 She kept happening to me.

 And I was in a really good part of the book, I thought, disgruntled.

 I found one and handed it to her, resisting the urge to pull out all of her long, red hair from the scalp.
-She gave me my book back and I practically snatched it off her.
-She huffed and used my highlighter to mark something in her notebook.
+She gave me my book back and I practically snatched it from her.
+She huffed and used my highlighter pen to mark something in her notebook.